neo-vision

 spatial_export_cookies | Export cookies from the current browser session.
 Optionally filter by domain. |

-extension/directory - The extension connects to the MCP server via WebSocket
+npx neo-vision) - The Chrome extension connects to the MCP server over WebSocket on port 7665

 Why this matters: Anti-bot systems like DataDome and Cloudflare don't just check browser fingerprints — they build trust scores over time based on browsing history, cookie age, and behavioral patterns.
-A freshly launched Playwright browser starts with zero trust.
-Bridge mode inherits the user's full trust score because it is their browser.
+A freshly launched headless browser starts with zero trust.
+NeoVision inherits the user's full trust score because it drives their actual Chrome session.

 Output Formats